influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/configuring-alert-endpoints.md

     parent: Guides
 ---

-Chronograf alert endpoints are used to quickly create Kapacitor-based event handlers that send alert messages to supported event handlers.
+Chronograf alert endpoints can be configured using the Chronograf user interface to create Kapacitor-based event handlers that send alert messages.
-You can use Chronograf to send alert messages to specific URLs as well as to applications like [Slack](https://slack.com/) and [HipChat](https://www.hipchat.com/).
+You can use Chronograf to send alert messages to specific URLs as well as to applications such as [Slack](https://slack.com/), [HipChat](https://www.hipchat.com/), and many others.

 This guide offers step-by-step instructions for configuring Chronograf alert endpoints.